nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - The inductive load from the motors was not found to be an issue, so the team decided to not add the capacitors on the input of the motors.
 - The team is using a 12 V bus and a 6 V bus.
 There was no need for a 6 V bus.
 - The team was having issues with the Jetson giving an undercurrent message from the USB output despite the analysis showing that it would be enough.
 The decision was made to implement another buck converter in order to deliver 5.25 V to supply the Jetson.

-### **Sorting:**
-- Due to items not coming in, this subsystem had to be cut from the robot’s functionality.
-Therefore, there was no experimentation.

 ### **Low-Level Controller:**
 - The arduinos had more than enough GPIO especially with all of the sensors not being shipped in and able to be used.
 The team was able to cut down to using only one arduino instead of the expected two arduinos.